 - Reduced management time – rather than managers repeating the same in house training over and over again, they can simply direct new employees to the e-Learning platform

-- Lower environmental impact – organisations can reduce their carbon footprint by requiring less business related travel and also by saving paper
+- Lower environmental impact – organizations can reduce their carbon footprint by requiring less business-related travel and also by saving paper

 - More effective learning – it can be very frustrating when a trainer has to cater to more than one learning pace in a group of learners, the pace can seem too slow for some and too fast for others, but learners can work at their own pace when they have access to their own e-Learning package

 How effective is e-Learning?

 While it has its benefits, organizations should be aware that it can be more useful in certain areas than others.
 For example, it may be better for information-based training such as health and safety, data protection, technology, or induction training rather than being used to develop soft or more complex skills.